-(fe) (f) All injection piping, valves, and facilities shall meet or exceed design standards for the maximum anticipated allowable injection pressure or the maximum pressure the equipment will be subjected to, and shall be maintained in a safe and leak-free condition.
+(g) (f)-All injection piping, valves, and facilities shall meet or exceed design standards for the maximum anticipated allowable injection pressure, and shall be maintained in a safe and leak-free condition.

-(gh) (g) Except as provided in this subdivision below, all All injection wells, except steam, air, and pipeline-quality gas injection wells, shall be equipped with tubing and packer, with the packer isolating the injection zone set immediately no more than 100 feet above the approved-zone of injection zone within one year after the effective date of this act.
+(h) (g) Except as provided in this subdivision below, all All injection wells, except steam, air, and pipeline-quality gas injection wells, shall be equipped with tubing and packer set immediately above the approved-zone of injection zone within one year after the effective date of this act.
 New or recompleted injection wells shall be equipped with tubing and packer upon completion or recompletion.
-The packer shall not be set below open perforations if the packer is set within the approved zone of injection.
-The operator may use a technical equivalent of a packer instead of a packer, provided that the Division has approved the alternative as an effective means to isolate the production tubing from the casing.
 Injection wells equipped with tubing and packer may inject through the tubing, but not through the casing-tubing annulus unless the operator has written approval from the Division.
-Tubing and packer is not required for the following:
+Tubing and packer is not required for: